sacalon/sacalon/README.md

 > **NOTES:**
 > - Hascal is still in the very early stages of development.
-> - Hascal pronounces like "Pascal".
+> - Hascal is pronounced like "Pascal".

 ## Features